arjan/sworm/README.md

 end
 ```

 You are not entirely done yet!
-Unlike the original Swarm, which has an
+Unlike the original Swarm, which has a
-in-lirbary, "singleton" process tree, you will need to add each
+"singleton" process tree, you will need to add each `Sworm` to your
-`Sworm` to your own application's supervision tree:
+own application's supervision tree:

 ```elixir
     children = [